 When it comes to your own home gym, searching for the right power rack should be one of your top priorities.
 One should also consider if lat pull attachment is needed.
 If it is, then the search is quite narrowed.

 I took the liberty to review one power rack that is not very well known – Merax Athletics Fitness Power Rack.
 There are two reasons why it is not visible to the public eye.
-One is that Merax isn’t a big producer of power racks, and the other is that this particular power rack is quite new on the market.
+One is that Merax isn’t a big producer of power racks, and the other is that this particular power rack is still quite new on the market.

 With that being said, a friend of mine has recently acquired it, which gave me the opportunity to review it, so let’s go right ahead.
 I’ll start with the features.

-Features of Merax Athletics Fitness Power Rack
+Features of the Merax Athletics Fitness Power Rack

-The power cage has a 47″walk-in entrance, which is wide enough even for bulkier guys.
+The power cage has a 47″ walk-in entrance, which is wide enough even for bulkier guys.
 57″ cage depth is pretty standard.
 The rack includes standard and curled pull-up bar, which is useful mostly for self-weight exercises.
 The height of 85″ is good enough even for taller guys.

 It is also worth mentioning that Merax comes with low row cable attachment, which is a great addition to the power rack.